 |Makes Alkaline Water||Yes||No|

 |Negative ORP (Antioxidants)||Yes||No|

 In the following sections, we discuss each consideration to make about these two systems before you buy and how they’re different.
 Let’s start with maintenance.

-There are mixed reviews for the Berkey regarding maintenance.
-We saw more than a handful of owners having trouble with the filter, where it stops working every couple of days.
+There are mixed reports for the Berkey regarding maintenance.
+There are issues with the filter where it stops working every couple of days.

 The Black Berkey filters or “purifiers” need to be primed before you can use them.
 The common complaint we see is people needing to fiddle with the filters every couple of days to get them to work.

 This process can require shaving the Black Berkey filter with a vegetable peeler.

 The Nikken PiMag system requires little to no maintenance.
 To avoid algae growth inside the tank, we recommend placing the PiMag away from direct sunlight.
 Other than that, the system is easy to clean, and filter changes are a breeze.

 Below, we share a maintenance video for the Nikken PiMag system to give you an idea of how to change the filter, mineral stones, and clean the unit:

 Below is a video demonstration of how to use a vegetable peeler to activate a clogged Berkey filter: